Talk to a friendly member of our team today

-Insync Surveys partnered with Hays to explore potential gender bias at the very beginning of the employee life cycle: the way hiring decisions are made.
+Insync partnered with Hays to explore potential gender bias at the very beginning of the employee life cycle: the way hiring decisions are made.

 We designed a survey to investigate the potential for unconscious gender bias in the recruitment process.

 We presented participants with a hypothetical CV for a Sales Manager position.
 Participants were asked to review the CV and answer a series of questions about the extent to which the candidate’s attributes and technical matched the requirements of the role.
 Participants were then asked to decide whether they would interview and/or hire the candidate.

 The content of the CV was identical for all participants in the study, except for the name included at the top of the CV.
 Half of the respondents received a CV of “Simon Cook” and the other half received a CV of “Susan Campbell”.
 We wanted to see whether respondents would react differently to the same CV with the only difference being the gender of the candidate.
 This methodology has been used in numerous academic studies investigating gender bias but we wanted to apply it to a more practical context with survey participants directly involved in the hiring process.